d2s/Documentation/_posts/2018-01-01-RcloneChangelog.md

 See [releases](https://github.com/rsyncOSX/rcloneosx/releases) for download.

-## Next version
+## Version 1.5.5 release candidate

-Updated 9 August 2018.
+Released 11 August 2018.

 I have commenced working on a new version of RcloneOSX.
 Most of the updates are enhancements from RsyncOSX.
 The updates are in the following functions: